- GERMANY ||

 The Best Gay Bars in Berlin

 Gay bars are more of a thing than straight bars in Berlin!
-They tend to be cosy and wonderful places to meet people.
+They tend to be cozy and wonderful places to meet people.
 I also find them frequented more by locals and expats, so it is a fabulous way to make some Berlin pals.
 The one thing is that while smoking indoors is generally not allowed in Berlin, everyone does it in these bars, so you might end up leaving smelling like an ashtray and have a second-hand smoke hangover.

-- Capture Bar (Friedrichshain)
+Capture Bar (Friedrichshain)

-This bar popped up sometime during the pandemic, and it has since become my favorite establishment.
+-This bar popped up sometime during the pandemic, and it has since become my favorite establishment.
 Nestled in Friedrichshain, around the corner from the madness of Simon-Dach Strasse, this place always gives off wonderful vibes and the owner is very sweet!
 Get there early to get some seats near the front!

-- Roses Bar (Kreuzberg)
+Roses Bar (Kreuzberg)

-Roses Bar, a long-standing Berlin gay bar with wild interiors (there is literally pink fur lining all the walls).
+-Roses Bar, a long-standing Berlin gay bar with wild interiors (there is literally pink fur lining all the walls).
 Known for its laid-back vibe, mixed crowd, and slightly terrifying, yet perplexing female bartender, it's a popular choice among gay clubs for its friendly staff and welcoming atmosphere.
 Enjoy a cocktail or seven and soak in the vibrant LGBTQ energy.

-- Tipsy Bear (Prenzlauer Berg)
+Tipsy Bear (Prenzlauer Berg)

-A drag queen bar with some pretty fabulous performances, Tipsy Bear is a staple of Prenzlauer Berg and boasts the friendliest and loving of crowds.
+-A drag queen bar with some pretty fabulous performances, Tipsy Bear is a staple of Prenzlauer Berg and boasts the friendliest and loving of crowds.
 I definitely have had one too many vodka sodas here the night before an early-morning flight, and let's say Tipsy Bear won.

-- Möbel Olfe (Kreuzberg)
+Möbel Olfe (Kreuzberg)

-Vibey gay bar in the center of it all, Kottbusser Tor, this is the greatest place to meet people, although you will absolutely come out smelling of an ashtray.
+-Vibey gay bar in the center of it all, Kottbusser Tor, this is the greatest place to meet people, although you will absolutely come out smelling of an ashtray.

-- Betty F (Mitte)
+Betty F (Mitte)

-A friendly, vivacious bar in Central Berlin, this has been a staple of the Berlin scene for decades.
+-A friendly, vivacious bar in Central Berlin, this has been a staple of the Berlin scene for decades.
 A drag queen hub 👸.

 Although Möbel Olfe may have creepy paintings, it is friendly